tikikun/tikikun.github.io/content/posts/tutorial-high-quality-llm-on-low-vram/index.md

 - Special dataset that requires high accuracy for the model to retain knowledge
 - ...

-Regardless, using Q4 and Q5 right now is not the correct choice to retrain quality, since the degradation is no longer noticable, but are we out of options?
+Regardless, using Q4 and Q5 right now is not the correct choice to retrain quality, since the degradation is no longer noticeable, but are we out of options?
 Luckily, I can show you a few tricks!

 ## Strategy to mitigate quality